As midterms near, clergy preach politics and civics lessons

 “The notion that one party or faction is repository of all virtue is fatuous and dangerous,” Wolpe added.
 “God is greater than parties.
 If we catch some of that spirit, perhaps we can begin to heal the deep divisions that beset our nation and our world.”

 Less than 50 miles away, at the Calvary Chapel Chino Hills megachurch, Pastor Jack Hibbs was eager to take sides in what he calls a “cultural war.”
-He urged his evangelical congregation to oppose a ballot measure that would enshrine abortion rights in California’s Constitution.
+In addition to collecting ballots during Sunday worship, he urged his evangelical congregation to oppose a ballot measure that would enshrine abortion rights in California’s Constitution, calling it “the death cult proposition.”
+He told them to be wary of local candidates who back it or receive support from groups like Planned Parenthood.

-“As a pastor and follower of Jesus, I’m called to defend those who are destined for crushing, those who have no voice for themselves,” he said.
-“Let a child be born.
-We need to tell the government to get out of the business of deciding which life is valuable and which one is not.”

 The measure -- Proposition 1 -- is a response to the U.S. Supreme Court’s decision in June eliminating the longstanding constitutional right to abortion nationwide.
-While that ruling did not affect access to abortion in California, Democratic politicians nonetheless sought the extra protection of a constitutional amendment.
+While that ruling didn't affect access to abortion in California, Democratic politicians nonetheless sought the extra protection of a constitutional amendment.

+Hibbs said that whether or not California continues to receive God’s grace hangs on the fate of this measure: “We must open our mouth to defend the defenseless.”

 “I don’t believe that all political candidates are the same -- some are biblically more righteous than others,” said Breininger, who often votes Republican.